letmein-vr/STALKER2-UEVR/README.md

 ## ⚠️ KNOWN ISSUES ⚠️

 * **VR Hands:** Player knockdowns can cause hands to disappear; reset scripts to fix.
+* **Scopes:** When you first load into a level and change to a scope, it may take a few seconds to render in and when it does, it may be low-res.
+Change weapons and back, it will be fixed.
 * **Holographic Scopes:** Original reticule and scope glass removed, replaced with custom red dot due to upscaling graphical issues.
 * **Laser Sights:** These are not accurate/aligned properly.
 * **Upscaling Glitch:** Upscaling may cause flickering or screen squashing.